Does New Siding Increase Home Value?

 “If the paint’s cracking or looks like it’s peeling, you’re going to want to paint the exterior,” advises Marie Collins, a top-performing agent in St. Cloud, Florida.

-Painting your home’s exterior for about $3,000 adds an estimated $7,571 in resale value for a 152% ROI, according to HomeLight’s Top Agent Insights for New Year 2022.
-Costs vary depending on the size of the property and type of siding.
-But beware — some siding materials, such as metal and vinyl, are not suitable for painting or could have maintenance problems if painted.
+A fresh coat of paint can add an average of $10,184 to the median-priced home’s value.
+Costs vary depending on the size of the property and the type of siding.
+But beware, some siding materials, such as metal and vinyl, are not suitable for painting or could have maintenance problems if painted.

 Collins also suggests pressure washing dirty or moldy siding to spruce up curb appeal.